harkishanpansuriya/Flutter_Interview_Questions/questions.md

       BLoC sits in the middle, managing the conversation.

-19. What is `BuildContext` and how is it useful?
+54. What is `BuildContext` and how is it useful?

-BuildContext is actually the widget's element in the Element tree — so every widget has its own BuildContext.
+    - BuildContext is actually the widget's element in the Element tree — so every widget has its own BuildContext.
-You usually use BuildContext to get a reference to the theme or to another widget.
-For example, if you want to show a material dialog, you need a reference to the scaffold.
-You can get it with Scaffold.of(context), where context is the build context. of() searches up the tree until it finds the nearest scaffold.
+    - You usually use BuildContext to get a reference to the theme or to another widget.
+For example, if
+    - you want to show a material dialog, you need a reference to the scaffold.
+You can get it with
+    - Scaffold.of(context), where context is the build context. of() searches up the tree until it finds the nearest scaffold.

-20. What is the difference between `WidgetsApp` and `MaterialApp`?
+55. What is the difference between `WidgetsApp` and `MaterialApp`?

-    `WidgetsApp` provides basic navigation.
+    - `WidgetsApp` provides basic navigation.
 Together with the `widgets` library, it includes many of the foundational widgets that Flutter uses.
-    `MaterialApp` and the corresponding `material` library is a layer built on top of `WidgetsApp` and the widgets library.
+    - `MaterialApp` and the corresponding `material` library is a layer built on top of `WidgetsApp` and the widgets library.
 It implements Material Design, which gives the app a unified look and feel on any platform or device.
 The `material` library has many additional widgets that come with it.
-    You certainly aren’t required to use `MaterialApp` in your project.
+    - You certainly aren’t required to use `MaterialApp` in your project.
 You can use `CupertinoApp` to make iOS users feel at home, or you can even build your own set of custom widgets to fit your brand.

-21. Can you nest a `Scaffold`?
+56. Can you nest a `Scaffold`?
 Why or why not?

-Yes, you can absolutely nest a `Scaffold`.
+    - Yes, you can absolutely nest a `Scaffold`.
 That’s the beauty of Flutter.
 You control the entire UI.
-`Scaffold` is just a widget, so you can put it anywhere a widget might go.
-By nesting a `Scaffold`, you can layer drawers, snack bars and bottom sheets.
+        - `Scaffold` is just a widget, so you can put it anywhere a widget might go.
+By nesting a `Scaffold`,
+        - you can layer drawers, snack bars and bottom sheets.

-22. What is the purpose of `SafeArea` in Flutter?
+57. What is the purpose of `SafeArea` in Flutter?

     `SafeArea` is an important and useful widget in Flutter which makes UI dynamic and adaptive to a wide variety of devices.
 While designing the layout of widgets, we consider different types of devices and their pre-occupied constraints of screen like status bar, notches, navigation bar, etc.

-23. When is it appropriate to use packages, plugins or third-party dependencies?

-Packages and plugins are great for saving you time and work.
-There’s no need to solve a complex problem yourself when someone else has done it already, especially if the solution is highly rated.
-On the other hand, there’s also a danger of being too reliant on third party packages.
-They can break, have bugs or even be abandoned.
-When you need to switch to a new package down the road, you might have to make huge changes to your code.
-That’s why it’s important to isolate packages from your core business logic.
-You can do that by creating an abstract Dart class that acts as an interface for the package.
-Once you’ve set up that kind of architecture, all you have to do to switch packages is to rewrite the concrete wrapper class that implements your interface.

-24. How does Flutter handle platform-specific code and integrate with native features in iOS and Android?
+58. How does Flutter handle platform-specific code and integrate with native features in iOS and Android?

     Flutter handles platform-specific code and integrates with native features through the following